ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/aggregation/index.md

 Below shows an  example using `groupRowAggNodes`.
 The example doesn't represent a real world scenario, it's contrived for demonstration.
 It takes the number of medals as inputs and creates two outputs, one as a normal sum and another by multiplying the result by `Math.PI`.

-<grid-example title='Custom Full Row Aggregation' name='custom-full-row-aggregation' type='generated' options='{ "enterprise": true, "exampleHeight": 620, "modules": ["clientside", "rowgrouping", "menu", "columnpanel", "filterpanel", "setfilter"] }'></grid-example>
+<grid-example title='Custom Full Row Aggregation' name='custom-full-row-aggregation' type='generated' options='{ "enterprise": true, "modules": ["clientside", "rowgrouping", "menu", "columnpanel", "filterpanel", "setfilter"], "exampleHeight": 620 }'></grid-example>

 ## Empty Aggregation Calls